 What is the role of MCT oils in CBD products?

 Are you someone that prefers taking your CBD in the form of a supplement?
 Why wouldn’t you?
-CBD softgels, capsules and supplements provide an easy, familiar way to take CBD while getting a precise serving size each and every time.
+CBD softgels and other supplements provide an easy, familiar way to take CBD while getting a precise serving size each and every time.

-The role MCT oils play in CBD products is pretty significant, especially if you prefer CBD supplements over other methods of delivery.
-MCT oils work to increase the benefits of CBD by increasing CBD’s bioavailability and allowing more CBD to reach the bloodstream much more rapidly than it would otherwise.
+The role MCT oils play in CBD products can be pretty significant, especially if you prefer CBD supplements over other methods of delivery.
+MCT oils work to increase the benefits of CBD by increasing CBD’s bioavailability and allowing more CBD to reach the bloodstream than it would otherwise.

 Let’s take a deeper look.